 How so? – Traditionally, when you joined ECF (or renewed) the annual membership applied to the whole of the current playing season.
 Regardless of when you paid, membership included free grading of all games played throughout that season.
-Prior to 2011, new grades were calculated annually, at the end of each season; then twice yearly, Jan and July, until 2020; then grades were calculated and published monthly – though game fees, often called grading fees, have been charged annually throughout.
-These are invoiced to leagues after the end of each playing season and clubs contributed their share of this after checking with their players.
+Prior to 2011, new grades were calculated annually, at the end of each season; then twice yearly, Jan and July, until 2020; when grades were calculated and published monthly – though game fees, often called grading fees, have been charged annually throughout.
+These are invoiced to leagues after the end of each playing season and clubs have contributed their share of this after checking with their players.

 |<=================== playing season =======================>|